Eurozone raises interest rates for first time in 11 years

 That is well above the bank's 2% target.

+Inflation is the pace at which prices are rising.
+For example, if a bottle of milk costs €1 and that rises by 5 cents compared with a year earlier, then milk inflation is 5%.

-Some central banks, including the Bank of England, have been raising rates as price rises accelerate.
+Central banks around the world, including the Bank of England and America's Federal Reserve, have been raising rates as prices accelerate.

-Soaring energy, fuel and food costs are pushing up inflation, putting pressure on struggling families.
+Soaring energy, fuel and food costs are pushing up the cost of living, putting pressure on households.

+The ECB began cutting interest rates after the 2008 financial crisis to stimulate growth, and took them as low as -0.5% during the pandemic.

+However, earlier this year it signalled it planned to increase them again, although economists had only expected an increase of 0.25 percentage points in July.